 God has given each of us a unique purpose for living.
 A holy, anointed purpose.
 A purpose He planned for us before we were born.
 God can use us in a way He can use no one else.
 We may not think we have much to offer Him.
 Yet if we give Him our best, He will do the rest.
 He will work through us in ways beyond what we ever dreamed possible.

 A man named Philip enters the spotlight in the Book of Acts… an ordinary man made extraordinary by the divine purpose of God.
 Often known as Philip the Evangelist, he is different from the apostle Philip.
-He is one of the seven, filled with wisdom and the Spirit, chosen by the apostles to be the first church deacons.
-They are appointed to help in the distribution of food, allowing the apostles to focus on their ministry of sharing the gospel.
+He is one of the seven chosen by the apostles, filled with wisdom and the Spirit, to be the first deacons of the Church.

 One day, an angel brings word to Philip that he is to set out on the desert road to Gaza.
-There he meets upon a traveler, the treasurer to the queen of Ethiopia (ancient Cush), journeying home from Jerusalem.
+There he meets upon a traveler, the treasurer to the queen of Cush (Ethiopia), journeying home from Jerusalem.
 As Philip walks beside his chariot, he hears the man reading the prophecy of the Messiah from the book of Isaiah.

 When they happen upon some water, this new believer asks to be baptized.
-Philip baptizes him in the name of Jesus Christ.
-The man travels on his way, rejoicing in his new life.
+Philip baptizes him in the holy name of Jesus Christ.
+The Ethiopian travels on his way, rejoicing in his new life.
 The Spirit of the Lord suddenly takes Philip away to the town of Azotus (Ashdod).
-He continues to live out God’s purpose for his life, evangelizing in all the coastal towns up to the port of Caesarea where he makes his home.
+He continues to live out God’s purpose for his life as he evangelizes in all the coastal towns up to the port of Caesarea where he makes his home.

 God can take the ordinary and change the course of history.
 Although an ordinary man, Philip had great impact for the kingdom of God.
-He followed the words of Jesus to take the gospel to “the ends of the earth” (Acts 1:8).
+He followed the words of Jesus to take the gospel “to the ends of the earth” (Acts 1:8).
 The Ethiopian convert brought the gospel to a new continent where the word of the Messiah spread.
-Philip is just one example of what God can do with a life dedicated to Him.
+Philip’s life illustrates what God can do with one person dedicated to Him.

-“God is looking for those with whom He can do the impossible – What a pity that we plan only the things that we can do by ourselves.” – A.W.
+“God is looking for people through whom He can do the impossible – what a pity that we plan only the things that we can do by ourselves.” – A.W.
 Tozer

-God desires to cooperate with us to carry out His purpose for our lives.
+God desires that we cooperate with Him to carry out His purpose for our lives.
 If we make ourselves available to Him, He will use us in ways we never could have imagined.
 He is the God of the impossible.
 He will take our skills, our talents, our strengths, our experience and use them beyond what we could ever hope or expect.

 What seems impossible to us is an opportunity for God… an opportunity where He is glorified.
 With Him, all things are possible (Matthew 19:26).
 Our role is to trust Him and His purpose… look to His absolute power and sovereignty…. and lean into Him for the necessary courage.